 >Buenos Aires dangerous

-In what way, just don’t wave your phone around like a retard if you don’t want it to get swiped?
+In what way, just don’t wave your phone around like a moron if you don’t want it to get swiped?
 I don’t think it’s Colombia scope in your drink dangerous is it?
 I’m from the States so I’m already used to seeing tweakers tweaking and bums sleeping everywhere.
 I’m tall and white so I imagine I would blend in the most in a place like Buenos Aires.
 Also it hasn’t been ruined by American blacks like Colombia or bongs like Poland yet.
 I see a lot of seethe online from jeets and blacks about Argentinians being racist so as a tall white guy with some Spanish I think I could reasonably do ok with girls there as long as I build a regular social circle through hobbies.
 I think it would be nice to have a regular GF with some light cooming on the side, seems like the perfect place for that.